-- the circuitry of the MRTD's chip (the integrated circuit, IC), - the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software, - the IC Embedded Software (operating system), - the eTravel 2.5 application on MultiApp V5.0 Open Platform. - The GDP Applet - The associated guidance documentation. - A cryptographic library developed by Gemalto (the cryptographic library proposed by the chip supplier is not used).
+- the circuitry of the MRTD's chip (the integrated circuit, IC), - the IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software. - · the IC Embedded Software (operating system), - the eTravel 3.1 application on MultiApp V5.1 Open Platform. - The GDP Applet - The associated guidance documentation. - · A cryptographic library developed by Thales

-The MultiApp V5.0 is an open platform [ST-Platform].
+The MultiApp V5.1 is an open platform [STs-Platform].